servo/servo/README.md

 Install MSYS2 from [here](https://msys2.github.io/).
 After you have done so, open an MSYS shell window and update the core libraries and install new packages.
-The extra step at the end is to downgrate GCC to 5.4, as the GCC6 versions in mingw currently fail to compile some of our dependencies.
+The extra step at the end is to downgrade GCC to 5.4, as the GCC6 versions in mingw currently fail to compile some of our dependencies.
 We are upgrading to a gcc-free build on Windows as soon as possible:

 ```sh